ParrotSec/documentation/src/en/Parrot Software Management.md

 The Parrot package manager is apt.
 This manager is responsible for installing packages, checking dependencies, updating the system, among other things.
 Let's see we can do with it.
 We will see the most common options, but we can see several man pages (apt, apt-get, apt-cache, dpkg)

-- Search for a package or text string:
+Search for a package or text string:

-	`apt search <text_string>`
+    apt search <text_string>

+\
-- Show packege information:
+Show package information:

-	`apt show <package>`
+    apt show <package>

+\
-- Show a package dependencies:
+Show a package dependencies:

- 	`apt depends <package>`
+    apt depends <package>

+\
-- Show the names of all the packages installed in the system:
+Show the names of all the packages installed in the system:

-	`apt list --installed`
+    apt list --installed

+\
-- Install a package:
+Install a package:

-	`apt install <package>`
+    apt install <package>

+\
-- Unistall a package:
+Uninstall a package:

-	`apt remove <package>`
+    apt remove <package>

+\
-- Delete a package including its configuration files:
+Delete a package including its configuration files:

-	`apt purge <package>`
+    apt purge <package>

+\
-- Delete automatically those packages that are not been used:
+Delete automatically those packages that are not been used (be careful with this command, due to apt's hell dependency it may delete unwanted packages):

-	`apt autoremove`
+    apt autoremove

+\
-- Update the repositories information:
+Update the repositories information:

-	`apt update`
+    apt update

+\
-- Update a package to the last available version in the repository:
+Update a package to the last available version in the repository:

-	`apt upgrade <package>`
+    apt upgrade <package>

+\
-- Update the system.
+Update the system.
 It will update all the packages that have a higher version:

-	`apt upgrade`
+    apt update

+\
-- Update the full distribution.
+Update the full distribution.
 It will update our system to the next available version:

-	`apt dist-upgrade`
+    parrot-upgrade

+\
-- Clean caches, downloaded packages, etc:
+Clean caches, downloaded packages, etc:

-	`apt clean &&	apt autoclean`
+    apt clean && apt autoclean

+\
 These are just some examples.
 If more information is required, you shoul check the manual page (man 8 apt).